Tickets

 Can I visit the Grand Canyon at night?

-Yes!
-The park is open 24/7, and nighttime visits are popular for stargazing, especially at designated viewpoints like Desert View and Mather Point.
+Grand Canyon National Park is open 24/7, and nighttime visits are popular for stargazing, especially at designated viewpoints like Desert View and Mather Point.